suren-m/remote-workshop-env/codespaces/codespaces_setup.md

 ---

+## Bonus: (to be done only on the day of the workshop)

-## Bonus: For Users already familiar with VS Code and its Remote Explorer capabilities
+### For Users already familiar with VS Code and its Remote Explorer capabilities

 > **If you're new to `vs code`, feel free to skip this step.
 You can always revisit it later.**